Basic Economic Development Course

 - Growing from within – small business development & entrepreneurship.

 - Marketing & attraction

 About the Course:

-The Basic Economic Development Course is designed to provide an understanding of the basic concepts, theories, methods and practice will be taught by professionals who have earned the CEcD designation and members of the University of Wisconsin Extension Center for Community and Economic Development.
+Graduation from the Basic Economic Development Course (BEDC) fulfills one of the prerequisites for those who wish to pursue the Certified Economic Developer Designation (CEcD) through the International Economic Development Council.
+The BEDC is designed to provide an understanding of the basic concepts, theories, methods and practice of economic development and will be taught by professionals who have earned the CEcD designation and members of the University of Wisconsin Extension Center for Community and Economic Development.
 The course will begin mid afternoon on Monday and end at 2:30 pm on Thursday.
 In order to receive full IEDC certification credit for this course and a certificate indicating course completion, participants must attend the entire course and stay through the final session on the last day.
 Please make travel plans accordingly.

-University of Wisconsin-Extension Center for Community and Economic Development in partnership with the International Economic Development Council (IEDC) and Wisconsin Economic Development Association.
+UW-Madison Division of Extension, Community Economic Development Program in partnership with the International Economic Development Council (IEDC) and Wisconsin Economic Development Association.